-The concept of a cylindrical martingale-valued measures is an hybrid between the definitions of cylindrical martingale and of martingale-measure.
-Indeed, in this case we have a family $(M(t,A):t \geq 0, A \in \mathcal{A})$ such that, for each $A \in \mathcal{A}$, $(M(t,A):t \geq 0)$ is cylindrical square integrable martingale on a Banach space $X$ and $M(t, \cdot)$ is an $L^{2}$-valued finitely additive measure on $\mathcal{A}$ for each $t \geq 0$.
+The concept of a cylindrical martingale-valued measure is a hybrid between the definitions of cylindrical martingale and of martingale-valued measure.
+Indeed, in this case we have a family $(M(t,A):t \geq 0, A \in \mathcal{A})$ such that, for each $A \in \mathcal{A}$, $(M(t,A):t \geq 0)$ is a cylindrical square integrable martingale on a Banach space $X$ and $M(t, \cdot)$ is an $L^{2}$-valued finitely additive measure on $\mathcal{A}$ for each $t \geq 0$.
 The definition of cylindrical martingale-valued measures is introduced in Section \ref{sectCylinMartingValued}.
-We explore the usefulness of the concept by giving some examples.
+We explore the usefulness of this concept by giving some examples.

 A particular family of cylindrical martingale-valued measures with independent increments was introduced in earlier works \cite{AlvaradoFonseca:2021, FonsecaMora:2018}.
 In these definitions the authors assumed the existence of a particularly simple covariance structure, which was suitable to study L\'{e}vy processes (see Examples \ref{exampleCMVMWithFamilySeminorms} and \ref{exampleLevyHValuedMVM}).
-The existence of the quadratic variation to a (general) cylindrical martingale-valued measure has not been addresses, and this is precisely the first main objective of our work.
+The existence of the quadratic variation of a (general) cylindrical martingale-valued measure has not been addressed, and this is precisely the first main objective of our work.

-The definition of a quadratic variation for the cylindrical martingale-valued measures requires the introduction of new concepts.
-Indeed, since these objects are not stochastic processes (cylindrical or classical), we can not directly apply the theory of quadratic variation for Banach space-valued martingales and for cylindrical martingales which is currently available in the literature, as for example in the works \cite{DiGirolamiFabbriRusso:2014, Dinculeanu:2000, MetivierPellaumail, MikuleviciusRozovskii:1998, Ondrejat:2005, VeraarYaroslavtsev:2016}.
+The definition of a quadratic variation for a cylindrical martingale-valued measure requires the introduction of new concepts.
+Indeed, since these objects are not stochastic processes (cylindrical or classical), we cannot directly apply the theory of quadratic variation for Banach space-valued martingales nor that of cylindrical martingales which is currently available in the literature, for example, in the works in \cite{DiGirolamiFabbriRusso:2014, Dinculeanu:2000, MetivierPellaumail, MikuleviciusRozovskii:1998, Ondrejat:2005, VeraarYaroslavtsev:2016}.